monikachomiak/disneycode-quiz/README.md

 When a user opens the page, they will see a Disney Quiz load with a gif of Gus Gis from Cinderella at the bottom.

 When a user clicks on the start quiz button, the 10 second countdown timer will begin.
+When the countdown gets to 1 second, seconds will change to second

 When a user clicks on the start quiz button, the first question will initiate.

-When a user views the page, they will find my contact information at the bottom.
-If they click on my email address, they will be promted to their desginated email serve to send me a message. -->
+When a user correctly identifies the answer, they will be redirected to the next question.

+When a user incorrectly chooses an answer, they will need to try again until they get it right.

 # Deploy Link